 Today the whole world is being tested on which system, social democracy or liberal democracy will emerge as the dominant global policy.
 We don’t like having our personal freedom restrained for social good but on the other hand, personal freedom is inevitably abused by self-interested individuals to the great cost of society.
 Can the Liberalism of the West survive the bleak freezing winters, transport chaos and industry shutdowns as they transfer from fossil fuels to wind and solar power?
 Can they survive the ecological impact of mining rare earth minerals to support green energy?
 Can they resolve the social problems of traumatised and roboticised youth from 24/7 exposure to manipulation by social media corporates?
 For Liberalism today faces the same challenge that Communism faced in the 20th century: economic poverty as the price of ideological inflexibility.

-Can the American President keep the United States united with Trump bunkered down in Florida and rallying his troops?
-Can America survive as the economic and military emperor of the world?
+Can the current American President keep the United States united with Trump bunkered down in Florida and rallying his troops?
+Can America survive as the dominant economic and military empire of the world?
 Biden is clearly losing control of his mind but then he also has begun losing control of bodily functions and, when engaged in conversation with the Duchess of Cornwall at the Glasgow Climate summit in 2121, he broke wind without breaking conversation.
 A loud and long fart that was reported as having been impossible for the Duchess to ignore.
-It was a metaphorical gesture at a summit where he had just spoken of the failures of world leaders to reduce their methane emissions.
+It was a metaphorical gesture at a summit where he had just rebuked world leaders for their failure to control their methane emissions.
 Somehow, he was an epitome of the state of the nation in America.
 It was as if it was a cosmic sign that the American nation had given up the fight for global alpha status.

 Is a new star rising in the East?
 The Star of Bethlehem, the conjunction of Jupiter and Saturn, occurred in December 2020.
 Auspiciously it occurred on the solstice date of 21-12-2020.
-Three months later, wise men from Iran (Persia) arrived in China bearing gifts in the form of a 25-year multi-level co-operation agreement.
+Three months later, wise men from Persia (Iran) arrived in China bearing gifts in the form of a 25-year multi-level co-operation agreement.
 The collapse of the Soviet Union in 1991 appeared to signal the complete global domination of the West, but that was just an illusion as, behind the scenes of the Cold War with the Soviet Union, China had politically emerged from the poverty trauma of its own recent history and began building an economic and military powerhouse that would match the USA within a generation.
 And with an ever more powerful ally in China, the imperialist ambitions of Vladimir Putin were dusted off.